willyrabbits/RNRestaurantApp/README.md

+# WORK IN PROGRESS
-# React Native: Restaurant app
+## React Native: Restaurant app
 `project made of 2 parts.
 This is part 2. part 1 -> https://github.com/willyrabbits/RRestaurantClient`

 ### Project where the customer of a restaurant can see the menu and order from the phone.